Einstein tori and crooked surfaces: Einstein geometry

 The closure in $\Einn$ of every non-null geodesic $\gamma$ in $\Enoo$ contains $p_\infty$ and the union $\gamma \cup \{p_\infty\}$ is a spacelike circle or a timelike circle according to the nature of $\gamma$.
 Conversely every timelike or spacelike circle which contains $p_\infty$ is the closure of a timelike or spacelike geodesic in $\Enoo$.

-The light cone of a point which is not $p_\infty$, but belongs to its light cone, intersects the Minkowski patch $\Enoo$ in an affine hyperplane upon which the Lorentzian structure on $\Enoo$ restricts to a field of degenerate quadratic forms, that is, a {\em null hyperplane.} The intersection of this light cone with the light cone at infinity is a photon which contains the point $p_\infty$.
+The light cone of a point which is not $p_\infty$, but belongs to its light cone, intersects the Minkowski patch $\Enoo$ in an affine hyperplane upon which the Lorentzian structure on $\Enoo$ restricts to a field of degenerate quadratic forms, that is, a {\em null hyperplane.}

 If we choose an origin $p_0$ for a Minkowski patch, then we get an identification of the patch with a Lorentzian vector space.
 The trichotomy of vectors into timelike, spacelike and lightlike has an intrinsic interpretation with respect to $p_0$ and $p_\infty$: